The Beast in Me (TV series): Development

 The series is produced by 20th Television and created, written and executive produced by Gabe Rotter.
 Rotter initially wrote the script 6–7 years prior to production.
-It is executive produced by Jodie Foster, Conan O'Brien, Daniel Pearle, who also served as writer, Antonio Campos, who also directed, Jeff Ross and David Kissinger via Conaco, Howard Gordon, who served as showrunner and Claire Danes, who also stars.
+It is executive produced by Jodie Foster, Conan O'Brien, Daniel Pearle, who also served as writer, Antonio Campos, who also directed, Jeff Ross and David Kissinger via Conaco, Howard Gordon, who served as showrunner, and Claire Danes, who also stars.

+In September 2026, the series was renewed for a second season, with Danes reprising her role and Pearle serving as co-showrunner alongside Gordon.

 Casting

 Matthew Rhys joined the cast for the Netflix production in August 2024.
 Brittany Snow, Natalie Morales, David Lyons and Tim Guinee joined the cast in October 2024.
 Deirdre O'Connell, Jonathan Banks, Hettienne Park, Aleyse Shannon, Will Brill, Kate Burton, Bill Irwin, Amir Arison, and Julie Ann Emery joined the cast in November 2024.

 Filming

 Filming took place in Red Bank, New Jersey in September 2024.

 Release

-The Beast in Me premiered on Netflix, with all eight episodes on November 13, 2025.
+The first season premiered on Netflix, with all eight episodes on November 14, 2025.